rahull0328/Picklify/readme.md

-# Pickify - Django E-commerce Platform
+# Picklify - Django E-commerce Platform

-Welcome to **Pickify**, an advanced e-commerce platform built using the Django framework.
+Welcome to **Picklify**, an advanced e-commerce platform built using the Django framework.
 This project is designed to provide users with a seamless online shopping experience with features like user registration, email verification, load testing, and payment gateway integration.

 ---